Joey Heatherton: Personal life

 In April 1969, Heatherton married Lance Rentzel, a Dallas Cowboys wide receiver, in New York City.
 In November 1970, Rentzel was arrested for exposing himself to a 10-year-old girl.
-He pled guilty, promised to undergo psychiatric treatment, and was given a suspended sentence.
-Heatherton filed for divorce in September 1971 and her career lost its luster; some say she never recovered from the psychological shock of Rentzel’s offense.
+He pleaded guilty, promised to undergo psychiatric treatment, and was given a suspended sentence.
+Heatherton filed for divorce in September 1971 and her career lost its luster; some say Heatherton never recovered from the psychological shock of Rentzel’s offense.
 The divorce became final in 1972.

-On July 8, 1985, she was arrested and charged with interfering with a government agent's duties and disturbing the peace after she allegedly slapped and pulled the hair of a clerk at Manhattan's U.S. Passport Agency office.
-She was acquitted of both charges in September 1986.
+On July 8, 1985, Heatherton was arrested and charged with interfering with a government agent's duties and disturbing the peace after she allegedly slapped and pulled the hair of a clerk at Manhattan's U.S. Passport Agency office.
+Heatherton was acquitted of both charges in September 1986.

-Also in July, she was arrested and charged with theft of services for refusing to pay a $4,906 bill from a hotel and spa in Long Island where she stayed in 1984.
+Also in July 1986, Heatherton was arrested and charged with theft of services for refusing to pay a $4,906 bill from a hotel and spa in Long Island where she stayed in 1984.
 She pled not guilty.

-On August 30, 1986, Heatherton was arrested for assault in Hillcrest, Rockland County, New York, after she stabbed Jerry Fisher, her former boyfriend and ex-manager, in the hand with a steak knife during an argument.
-Fisher was later treated at a local hospital and released.
+On August 30, 1986, Heatherton was arrested for assault in Hillcrest, Rockland County, New York, after she stabbed Jerry Fischer, her former boyfriend and ex-manager, in the hand with a steak knife during an argument.
+Fischer was later treated at a local hospital and released.
 After her arrest, Heatherton told police who she was, but they did not believe her.
-She then handed one of the officers her purse to verify her identity.
+Heatherton then handed one of the officers her purse to verify her identity.
 While looking through it, the officer found a foil packet with less than a gram of cocaine.
 Heatherton was charged with assault and misdemeanor drug possession.
 In October 1987, a court ruled that the search was unconstitutional as Heatherton was not advised that she could refuse a purse search.
 As a result, the misdemeanor drug possession was dropped.
-Jerry Fisher later dropped the charge of assault against Heatherton.
+Jerry Fischer later dropped the charge of assault against Heatherton.